Breast Pumping Tips!

-Breast pump bag: This is where you store your double breast pump, the parts, your milk storage bags and a marker.
+This is where you store your double breast pump, the parts, your milk storage bags and a marker.
 If you have a pump that takes batteries, put them in now.
 I literally had to use this feature at work, because the whole building’s power went out.
 Huge peace of mind, having the batteries already there.
 Have at the office extra lids, flanges, and connectors.
 One of my many mommy brain moments… apparently one morning I only packed half of my pump bag!!
 Total genius move!
 I had to leave the office and race home to get the stupid valve/connector parts.
 After that wonderful experience, I had duplicates at work.
-To get a list of all the products I recommend for breastfeeding read my post on Top 10 Breastfeeding Essentials.
+To get a list of all the “must have” products I recommend, for breastfeeding, read my post on Top 10 Breastfeeding Essentials.

-Routine: Having a routine makes things easier!
-So this was my routine at work:
+Breast Pumping Routine: Having a routine makes things easier!

 As I mentioned, I would drop off my freezer pack in the freezer.
 Drink water throughout the day and again about 30 minutes before pumping.
 When it was pumping time (I used a coworker’s office); I would set up my pump, get my storage bags out, and have my phone (with videos and pictures of my daughter).